-LONDON (AP) — Big and slick wins for France and England.
+LONDON (AP) — Big wins for France and England.
 Not even a goal for Portugal.

 Even with Cristiano Ronaldo returning to the Portugal side for the first time since last year’s World Cup, the European champions could only begin their title defense with a 0-0 home draw against Ukraine.

 The goals were flowing elsewhere on Friday night in Euro 2020 qualifying.

 World champion France opened with a 4-1 victory at Moldova while Raheem Sterling scored his first international hat trick as England routed the Czech Republic 5-0.